Robolabo/Mereli/docs/tutorials/worlds.rst

 -------------

 Entities are any kind of world objects that are created in the world or environment space.
 Jointly with the physics and render engine, they define the variety experiments to be carried out.
-Every entity defined in the simulator inherits from the class :py:class:`spike_swarm_sim.objects.world_object.WorldObject`.
+Every entity defined in the simulator inherits from the class :py:class:`mereli.objects.world_object.WorldObject`.
 This base class should not be directly instantiated.
 Even thought their names are descriptive, the following table defines the currently implemented entity properties: